Liam is a programming enthusiast and likes to write about his work.

 Structured Text lends itself heavily to complex algorithms, long mathematical functions, array manipulation and repetitive tasks.
 I often find myself using ST (structured text) in function blocks that iterate over arrays.

-ST is no different to any of the other IEC languages, and every editor displays it slightly differently.
+ST is no different from any of the other IEC languages, and every editor displays it slightly differently.

 Consider the above example, let's analyse this line by line